Music

 When will my card be charged?

-Your card will be charged once registration closes and ticket requests have been fulfilled.
-Each event may have different closing times, so make sure you check the details before finalizing your request.
-To avoid declined transactions, please make sure your card has available funds to cover your maximum possible total.
+Your card will be charged once the request window closes, if any of your requested tickets have been fulfilled.
+To avoid declined transactions, make sure your card has available funds to cover your maximum total.
 If your card is declined, you will lose your tickets.

 What if I don’t like the tickets I get?

-Tickets are allocated by the Event Organizer to maximize the number of successful requests, and your card will be charged at the time that your request is fulfilled.
+Tickets are allocated by the Event Organizer to maximize the number of successful requests, and your card will be charged at the time if any of your requested tickets are fulfilled.
 All sales are final.

 Can I transfer tickets?
 What if I can’t go?